-Jody McGann, NSW State Manager for Consult Australia, said: "Infrastructure NSW has pioneered the planning and delivery of major projects since it was established in 2011.
-As other jurisdictions have followed, it is useful to take stock, reflect on what works best, and standardise practices now taking place across jurisdictions."
+Jillian Carney, Queensland State Manager for Consult Australia, said: "Whilst Building Queensland has strengthened the notion of independent infrastructure planning it is useful to take stock, reflect on what works best, and standardise practices now taking place across jurisdictions."

 The report highlights those state and territories without an independent infrastructure body including the ACT, Northern Territory and South Australia.
-It also draws comparison between those that do, including Infrastructure NSW, Infrastructure Victoria and Building Queensland who each have a different definition of long-term: 20 years, 30 years and 15 years respectively.
+It also draws comparison between those that do, including Building Queensland, Infrastructure NSW and Infrastructure Victoria who each have a different definition of long-term: 15 years, 20 years, and 30 years respectively.

-McGann added: "The definition of long-term is not the only difference.
-Reporting mechanisms into government differ too.
-Infrastructure NSW currently reports to the NSW Premier which is what we call independence-on-a-leash.
-It risks the clash of short political and long-term economic cycles with decades of foresight required for infrastructure potentially lost in the weeks of a campaign trail."
+Carney added: "Queensland's definition of long term is half that of Victoria.
+Yet the definition of long-term is not the only difference.
+Building Queensland reports to the Premier as oppose to Parliament.
+Our view is the latter strengthens independence.
+It helps avoid the clash of short-term political and long-term economic cycles, which can see decades of foresight required for infrastructure planning potentially lost in the weeks of an election campaign."

 "A standardised approach across all jurisdictions would buffer this, locking in independence through statute so only Parliament could make changes.
-This also gives industry more certainty that what is planned to happen will, so they can skill their workforce in anticipation."
+This also gives industry more certainty that what is planned to happen will, so they can skill their workforce accordingly."